fabioalxk/simple-rest-sequelize-postgres-login/README.md

 ### Description

 This is a simple rest project with authentication for educational purposes.

-	Configure config/database.js to run it properly
+    1) Configure config/database.js to run it properly
-	Create tables and columns in postgres
+    2) Create tables and columns in postgres

-####Inline code
+#### How to run it

 `$ npm install`
 `$ npm app.js`